 I was supposed to wait until marriage.
 Wasn’t I supposed to stop him!?

-Well, I was ruined now, dirty and used.
-The scrappy remnants of my self-esteem after years of rampant, vicious bullying were shredded to tatters by the rape.
+Well, I felt ruined now, dirty and used.
+The rape shredded to tatters the scrappy remnants left of my self-esteem after years of rampant, vicious bullying.

 My sense of self had forever become compromised around men.
 Rape victims often respond by avoiding all male contact or seeking more male attention, craving protection or becoming promiscuous to lessen the pain somehow by desensitization.